EUROPE MARKETS: European Stocks Rise For 3rd Day As Global Rally Stays Strong

 French consumer confidence rose to 105 in December (http://www.marketwatch.com/story/french-consumer-confidence-grows-in-december-2018-01-05) from 103 in November, beating analyst forecasts.

-In the U.K., a report from the British Retail Consortium (https://brc.org.uk/news/2017/december-discounts-spur-shop-price-slide) out Friday showed U.K. store prices fell 0.6% in December year-on-year, as retailers offered discounts at the beginning of the Christmas month.
+In the U.K., a report from the British Retail Consortium (https://brc.org.uk/news/2017/december-discounts-spur-shop-price-slide) out Friday showed U.K. store prices fell 0.6% in December year-over-year, as retailers offered discounts at the beginning of the Christmas month.

 (END) Dow Jones Newswires